 Once you have answered the question, "Should I repot my cactus?" it is time to gather your tools and trade in the old soil or container.
 Not every cactus needs a new container, but fresh soil is a good idea.
 Only pot-bound plants need a larger pot.

 Wrap, glove, or tong the plant gently out of its pot.
 They usually come out readily if the soil is dry, but you may have to run a trowel around the edges to loosen the soil.
 Shake off the old soil and plant the cactus at the same depth as it grew in the old soil.
-Fill in around the roots with your soil mix and place it in a sunny southeast or east window.
+Fill in around the roots with your soil mix, then place it in a sunny southeast or east-facing window.

 Among important repotting tips is not watering the cactus yet, as it is adjusting to being handled and new soil conditions.
-Then, after a few weeks, you can water the plant and allow it to dry out before watering again.
+After a few weeks, you can water the plant and let it dry out before watering again.

 Source: gardeningknowhow.com